ShuyanHuang/MACS30200proj/MethodsResults/method.md

 ### 2.3 Random Forest Classification and Prediction

-The final part of this research is perform random forest classification using trainin
+The final part of this research is perform random forest classification using training and validation set, and predict whether a user is expert or not in the test set.
+The model will use the scikit-learn package.

 ## 3. Result